Stress and Addiction

 Ask any Doctor what the major cause of illness and disease is, and the answer most likely to be given will be stress.
 So if addiction is considered a disease, then stress must be considered a contributing factor to the disease.
 What is stress?
 A quick search on Google provides this definition.
 “Stress is a state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.”(1) Each person handles stress differently.
 There are both positive and negative methods used to manage stress.
 In this article we will explore both.

-Most of the negative methods are some form of an addiction.
-For example many justify the use of drugs and alcohol as a way of coping with stress.
+Most of the negative methods are some form of addiction.
+For example, many justify the use of drugs and alcohol as a way of coping with stress.
+Some forms are worse for you than others.
+Occasionally smoking cannabis can be helpful.
+Moreover, courtesy of innovative technologies and wide-ranging dispensary supplies, it is now possible to use cannabis without tobacco.
 The most common negative method used to alleviate stress is tobacco use, which has severe health damaging side effects.
-Some other negative methods include sex, gambling, and food addictions.
+Some other negative methods include sex, pornography addiction to content on websites similar to https://www.tubev.sex/, gambling, and food addictions.
 The good news is those suffering from an addiction can learn to practice some of the positive techniques for coping with stress so prevalent in today’s world.

 The positive techniques are listed below: